katelynnrachel/ckids_fred_morstatter/README.md

 2. Make sure data.zip is unzipped
 3. It is normal for some directories to be empty (means the person had no tweets about them)
 4. The commands above are for Macs, and may not work for Windows
+5. While installing bertopic, if you get an error regarding hdbscan, run "conda install -c conda-forge hdbscan" first and try again.

 Google Colab
 An alternative to Jupyter Notebook is Google Colab, which does not require any environment configurations.
 So if you have trouble getting code to work on Jupyter Notebook, try Google Colab.